Taseko Mines: Harmony Mine

-The Harmony property is located on Graham Island, the largest island of the Haida Gwaii archipelago, within the Queen Charlotte Islands, off the coast of British Columbia.
-The property contains a low-grade gold mineralization that can only be mined profitably at historically high gold prices.
-Teseko has yet to explore this property and values the property at $1 on its balance sheet as of September 2004.
+The Harmony property is located on Graham Island, the largest island of the Haida Gwaii archipelago within the Queen Charlotte Islands, off the coast of British Columbia.
+The property contains low-grade gold mineralization that would only be profitable to mine at historically high gold prices.
+As of September 2004, Taseko had yet to explore the property and valued it at a nominal $1 on its balance sheet, classifying it as an exploration asset.
+The latest engineering study indicated reserves of 64 million tonnes grading 1.52 grams per tonne, representing in-place resources of approximately 3 million ounces of gold.
+No known projects are currently pending for the site.